lake-wg/authz/draft-selander-ace-ake-authz.md

 ]
 ~~~~~~~~~~~

+where

+* CERT_PK_D is the device certificate of the public key PK_D, issued by a trusted third party, intended to be verified by the authenticator.
+The format of this certificate is out of scope.
+* Voucher is defined in {{p-as}}

 TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{p-as}})

 # Security Considerations  {#sec-cons}